Resolve conflicts in 10 steps

 - Only factual criticism is raised.

 At the end of the conversation, make sure all attendees are ready to work on conflict resolution.
 If this is not the case, then you can end the conversation immediately.

 Step 7: Let those affected represent your point of view

 Now the actual conflict resolution begins.
-Let your "counterparty" take the lead.
-Each of the conflict partners now describes the conflict one after the other, as concrete and specific as possible.
+Let your “counterparty” go first.
+Each of the conflict partners now describes the conflict one after the other from their point of view, as specifically and specifically as possible.

-For example, if you say, "Always do this and that," then ask, "When exactly was this last?"
-Also, try to get participants to share their feelings.
-Very important in this phase: All other participants are silent, there are no allegations, no discussions, no interruption and no immediate search for solutions.
+Follow up if, for example, it says “Always do this and that” by asking: “When was the last time you did this?”
+Also try to get participants to express their feelings.
+Very important in this phase: All other participants in the conversation are silent, there are no accusations, no discussions, no interruptions and no immediate search for solutions.

 Step 8: Develop similarities and differences